alge4/Faux-Orator/README.md

 **1. Core Functionality:**

-- A platform for Dungeon Masters (DMs) to create and manage D\&D campaigns.
+- [x] A platform for Dungeon Masters (DMs) to create and manage D\&D campaigns.
-- Tools for creating and managing characters, locations, and other campaign elements.
+- [ ] Tools for creating and managing characters, locations, and other campaign elements.
-- A real-time voice communication system for players and DMs.
+- [ ] A real-time voice communication system for players and DMs.
-- AI-powered assistance for generating content and managing the game.
+- [ ] AI-powered assistance for generating content and managing the game.
-- Integration with D\&D Beyond for accessing character sheets and other resources (deferred to post-MVP).
+- [ ] Integration with D\&D Beyond for accessing character sheets and other resources (deferred to post-MVP).
-- Support for the planning workspace and game session workspace UI features.
+- [ ] Support for the planning workspace and game session workspace UI features.

 **2. Data Model:**

-- **User:**
+- **User:** ✅
   - Attributes:
     - `id` (UUID, Primary Key): Unique identifier for the user.
     - `azureAdUserId` (String, Unique): The user ID from Azure AD.
 This will be used to link the user account to their Azure AD identity.